-The joint councils will seek to promote the economic development of Navan in order to maximise opportunities presented by the identification of Navan as a Large Growth Town I, a Primary Economic Growth Town and as the centre of a Core Economic Area.
-The Development Plan identifies land for industrial and commercial development which is capable of generating local employment opportunities for Navan's growing population and support the growth and development of Co.
+The joint councils will seek to promote the economic development of Navan in order to maximise opportunities presented by the identification of Navan as a Large Growth Town forming part of a Primary Dynamic Cluster.
+The Development Plan clearly identifies land for industrial and commercial development which is capable of generating the requisite level of job creation needed to provide local employment opportunities for Navan's growing population and support the growth and development of Co.
 Meath in general.
 It is important that a range of locations are identified to meet the practical needs of users and thereby encourage diversification of the local economy and to ensure that it is more resistant to adverse changes in the structure of employment activity.